rpoleski/MulensModel/developers_board.md

   * **Binary source - see documents/binary\_source\_notes.md**:
     * finish use cases
     * _source\_flux\_ratio added to ModelParameters_
-    * _separate methods for each source in binary source models_
     * Fit.fit\_fluxes docstring to be updated
     * which\_parameters() - note that it doesn't work for binary source parameters, but the parameters work properly; just BSPL and rho_2 etc. are optional
     * models with fixed no blending: fit\_blending keyword changes